 Jeremy Hammond (aka yohoho, tylerknowsthis, or crediblethreat), was arrested in March 2012 in Chicago and charged with crimes relating to the December 2011 hack of Stratfor.
 He faces a sentence of 30 years to life, if convicted, he said in his letter, which was posted online by the Sparrow Project.

 In late 2011, hackers claiming to be associated with Anonymous hacked Stratfor and published information about the company's clientele, including credit card information.
-Stratfor subsequently shut down its website and promised free ID theft protection for its customers.
+Stratfor subsequently shut down its website and promised free identity theft protection for its customers.
 A short time later, Anonymous dumped thousands of additional documents obtained via the hack, and promised to attack "multiple" law enforcement targets over the New Year's weekend.

 Hammond took issue with the law being used to prosecute him - the Computer Fraud and Abuse Act (CFAA).